JuliaSmoothOptimizers/Krylov.jl/docs/src/storage.md

 ## Practical storage requirements

-Each method has its own `KrylovSolver` that contains all the storage needed by the method.
+Each method has its own `KrylovWorkspace` that contains all the storage needed by the method.
-In the REPL, the size in bytes of each attribute and the total amount of memory allocated by the solver are displayed when we show a `KrylovSolver`.
+In the REPL, the size in bytes of each attribute and the total amount of memory allocated by the solver are displayed when we show a `KrylovWorkspace`.

 ```@example storage
 using Krylov